backdrop-contrib/webform_localization/README.txt

 Example A: Manage localization for node/1 using string translation
 ------------------------------------------------------------------

-1. Go to the webform admin section for that node at node/1/webform.
+1. Go to the Webform tab for that node at node/1/webform.

 2. Go to the Webform Form settings at node/1/webform/configure.